 CITY, State (Date) – [Utility Provider] has helped to distribute more than XX trees to customers annually, thanks to a partnership with the Arbor Day Foundation.
 These trees will positively impact the community by purifying the air and water, sequestering carbon and saving energy.

-Arbor Day Foundation’s Energy-Saving Trees program helps utility providers distribute free trees to their customers, while providing the knowledge of where best to plant them.
+Arbor Day Foundation’s Energy-Saving Trees program helps utility providers distribute free yard trees to their customers, while providing the knowledge of where best to plant them.
 This program gives companies and organizations the opportunity to get involved in the betterment of the community through trees.

 [Quote from Utility Provider]

 [Utility Provider] distributed X trees in the community through the Energy-Saving Trees program.
-The trees distributed by [Utility Provider] have absorbed more than XX pounds of air pollution, sequestered more than XX million pounds of carbon and saved more than XX million kilowatts of energy.
-In addition, [Utility Provider] has supported the community by saving more than X million and meaningfully engaging more than X homeowners annually.
+The trees distributed by [Utility Provider] are projected to absorb more than XX pounds of air pollution, sequester more than XX million pounds of carbon and save more than XX million kilowatts of energy over the next 20 years.
+In addition, [Utility Provider] has supported the community by providing more than X million in benefits and meaningfully engaging more than X homeowners annually.

 “The Arbor Day Foundation believes in planting trees, but we strongly believe in the right tree planted in the right place,” said Dan Lambe, chief executive of the Arbor Day Foundation.
 "When tree planting is enhanced by technology, it allows utility providers to help its customers by providing the necessary knowledge and guidance to plant trees.
 [Utility Provider] has meaningfully engaged the community by distributing trees year after year and we hope to continue to do so with them for years to come."